 Vancouver is a beauty come wintertime, but there’s something magical about a smaller town during the holiday season.
-The historic buildings, mom-and-pop shops, and Christmas decor make for a picturesque season straight out of a storybook, with plenty of memories to be made.
-And Luckily, BC has no shortage of holiday-ready spots to check out this season.
-So without further ado, here are 7 festive towns to visit in BC over the holidays.
+The historical buildings, mom-and-pop shops, and Christmas decor make for a picturesque season straight out of a storybook, with plenty of memories to be made.
+So with that in mind, here are 8 festive towns to visit in BC over the holidays.

-We’ll start with one of the closest options to Vancouver.
-The Township’s quaint boutique-lined streets and village-like atmosphere make for a charming holiday experience, complete with pop-up markets and holiday events galore.
-From Christmas in Williams Park to free holiday movie nights and Christmas tree lighting at the Fort Langley Community Hall, there is plenty for folks to choose from this season.
+We’ll start with one of the closest options to Vancouver, and home of Canada’s largest Christmas celebration.
+Langley Township’s quaint boutique-lined streets and village-like atmosphere make for a charming holiday experience, complete with pop-up markets and holiday events galore.
+From Christmas in the Village to free holiday movie nights and Christmas tree lighting at the Fort Langley Community Hall, there is plenty for folks to choose from this season.

 Recent Posts: